-I (as in me, Fred Harden) was the ‘official’ Catalyst photographer for about a year, late 1966 to late 1967 while I was a Photography student at RMIT.
+I (as in Fred Harden) was the ‘official’ Catalyst photographer for about a year, late 1966 to late 1967 while I was a Photography student at RMIT.
 I went off to work full time before my final year, and Ross Dufty took over.
 His photographs were much better.

 These images are taken from the videos I made on the July 22 visit, and I’ve made them black and white to hide the ‘video’ artefacts.
-Then I added some grain (Oh, Photoshop you’ve changed everything) because after looking at the old Catalyst pages, I was more than a bit nostalgic for when I always used 35mm Kodak TRI-X film and ‘push processed’ it to get even more grain.
+Then I added some grain (Oh, Photoshop you’ve changed everything) because after looking at the old Catalyst pages, I was more than a bit nostalgic for when I always used 35mm Kodak TRI-X film and sometimes ‘push processed’ it to get even more speed and grain.